Lakeside Chautauqua

 Lakeside Property Owners Association

-Bret Johnson (Bedford, Ohio) is a recently retired elementary school teacher.
+Bret Johnson is a recently retired elementary school teacher.
 He has been enjoying Lakeside since 1985, when his Church family came for an Ordination service at Hoover.
 Bret and his family have been privileged to own a cottage in Lakeside for 25 years.
 Bret graduated from Ohio Wesleyan University with a degree in Sociology and Religion.
 He earned a Masters degree in Education from John Carroll University.
 Bret is involved in the Lakeside community, having served on the board of The Friends of Hotel Lakeside, Lakeside Heritage Society, Lakeside Wooden Boat Society, as well as a supporting role with the Lakeside Women’s Club.
 Bret’s Lakeside summer employment has included working as Recreation Director, Vesper’s Coordinator, and Supervisor of Teen Programming.
 He is an active member of Hope United Methodist Church.
 Bret serves in several community organizations, including PTA President of a local elementary school, member of the Bedford Arts Council, and as a trustee on the Bedford City Schools Foundation Board.
 Bret and his wife Becky have one daughter, Gracie, who is a sophomore at Ohio Wesleyan and works at the Rhein Center.
 Their favorite memories as a family are times spent together in Lakeside.

 MaryAnn Kelmer